Skip to main content

 Delivery

-The mechanism in which a therapeutic is delivered to the central nervous system of the body; delivery can include route of administration (e.g. brain, spinal cord, intravenous, etc.) and how the therapeutic reaches its target location (e.g. carrier of the therapeutic like viral vector, bone marrow stem cells, RNP, etc.).
+The mechanism in which a therapeutic is transported to the central nervous system of the body; delivery includes the route of administration (e.g. brain, spinal cord, blood vessels, bone marrow, etc.) and how the therapeutic reaches its target location (e.g. carrier of the therapeutic like viral vector, bone marrow stem cells, RNP, etc.).

 DNA (deoxyribonucleic acid)